API

 Chosen image

-A bare metal server is a form of cloud service in which the user rents a physical machine from a provider.
+Bare Metal is a form of cloud service in which the user rents a physical machine from a provider.
 This machine is dedicated to the user and not shared with any other tenants.

-How does bare metal work?
+How does Bare Metal work?

-When you rent a bare metal server, we allocate the entire physical machine exclusively for you, set up networking configuration (you can configure simple public access or make your own private network landscape with other cloud services), and install the operating system (you can choose existing OS images or use your own ISO file).
+When you rent a Bare Metal server, we allocate the entire physical machine exclusively for you, set up networking configuration (you can configure simple public access or make your own private network landscape with other cloud services), and install the operating system (you can choose existing OS images or use your own ISO file).

 You have 100% access to the computing and networking power of the machine because the server environment is fully isolated.

-There are several options to manage a bare metal server:
+There are several options to manage a Bare Metal server:

-Bare metal configurations
+Bare Metal configurations

 We offer three types of in-stock configurations: